-To encourage reporting, the College pursues a policy of offering amnesty from minor policy violations at the time of an incident (i.e. drinking, drug use, interhall visitation) as determined by the Dean of Students in conjunction with the Title IX Coordinator for the St Augustine campus.
-The Dean of Flagler College Tallahassee in conjunction with the Title IX Coordinator will determine amnesty for the Tallahassee campus.
+To encourage reporting, the College pursues a policy of offering amnesty from minor policy violations at the time of an incident (i.e. drinking, drug use, interhall visitation) as determined by the Dean of Students in conjunction with the Title IX Coordinator.